SUSBIND Industry-led White Paper on EU Furniture Ecolabel revision

 For more detailed survey results download the full presentation here: SUSBIND_Summary of B2C survey

-The final version of the SUSBIND industry-led white paper on the EU Furniture Ecolabel revision will be published here shortly.
-Stay tuned for more information.
+The final version of the SUSBIND industry-led White Paper for the EU Ecolabel revision is now available here.